Fonterra says milk powder held up for tests in Bangladesh

-WELLINGTON/DHAKA Aug 28 New Zealand's Fonterra said on Wednesday some of its milk powder products had been held up for chemical testing in Bangladesh, the latest country to stop the company's products at its borders after a food safety scare earlier this month.
+WELLINGTON/DHAKA New Zealand's Fonterra (FSF.NZ) said on Wednesday some of its milk powder products had been held up for chemical testing in Bangladesh, the latest country to stop the company's products at its borders after a food safety scare earlier this month.

 The statement confirms information from a Bangladesh government official who said on Tuesday that customs authorities had restricted the import of more than 600 tonnes of powdered milk mainly from the world's largest dairy exporter.